learnweb/moodle-repository_owncloud/README.md

 # English

-This plugin enables moodle users to have direct access to their files from ownCloud in the *Moodle File Picker* and the *Url-Activity*.
+This plugin enables Moodle users to have direct access to their private files from ownCloud in the *Moodle file picker* and the *URL resource module*.
 The plugin uses Moodle's OAuth 2 API that was added in Moodle 3.3.

 Originally created by the project seminar sciebo@Learnweb of the University of Münster; see https://github.com/pssl16 for an archive of their great work.